Welcome to the ultimate Enchanted Valley Backpacking Guide! Are you ready to embark on an extraordinary adventure in Olympic National Park?

 Unfortunately with WW2, operations of the chalet became increasingly difficult and it eventually closed in 1943.
 It was reopened as a shelter in 1953 but with weathering, vandalism and inadequate maintenance, the Chalet was closed again in 1980.

-Seeing the Enchanted Valley Chalet is a heartwarming and joyous experience.
+Seeing the famed Enchanted Valley Chalet is spectacular.

 Planning Your Enchanted Valley Backpacking Trip